 It’s often said that people make up their mind whether they’re going to buy your home within seconds of walking through the door.
-I’m not certain this is always the case but it’s definitely true that first impressions count when selling your home.
-Here are a few vital tips for making the best first impression to potential buyers.
+While it might not always be the case, it’s definitely true that first impressions count when selling your home.
+Here are a few vital tips for how to prepare your house for a viewing.

 Why did you buy your home?

 The aspects which attract (or repel buyers) will be the same that you liked when you bought the property.
 Try to remember what helped convince you to buy.
 You have to be sure that potential buyers can see the space of your home.
 Make it easy for them to envisage themselves living there.

 Seek advice from your agent

 If asked to do so, most agents will give you tips on how to create a great initial impact, these are worth paying attention to.
 Overall, your house needs to feel as light, clean, spacious and cared for as possible.

 How can I make the best first impression?

 Here’s some vital advice for creating the best possible impact on a potential buyer when selling your home.